accessibilitywars/zaw2/content/builds/hybrid-paragon.md

 > 3. Use **Relic of the Mistfire** for life siphon and additional damage
 > 4. Use {{ skill(id="76562") }} in emergencies
 > 5. Use {{ skill(id="14413") }} for stability

+## Changes
+- Sword has been reworked.
+The grieving variant has been removed from the guide as sword no longer scales well to power.
+- Dagger has been added as a new CC option.
+This is useful as dagger offers boon-strip as well.